google/extra-keyboards-for-chrome-os/composekey/README.md

 ## Configuration

-To enable the Compose key, open `chrome://settings/inputMethods` and select one of the `Compose Key` input methods.

-Then, open `chrome://settings/languages` and enable the selected method.
-(You may need to sign out and back in first.)
+Select the appropriate "Compose key" from the "Input method" options in the Settings app.
+See https://support.google.com/chromebook/answer/1059492 for help navigating to this area of the Settings app.

-You can configure which key acts at the Compose key and add custom XCompose sequences in the extension's Options page.
+You can configure which key acts as the Compose key and add custom XCompose sequences in the extension's Options page.

 ## How to use